Skip navigation

 Hartsfield syndrome

-At least seven mutations in the FGFR1 gene have been identified in people with Hartsfield syndrome, a rare condition characterized by holoprosencephaly, which is an abnormality of brain development, and a malformation of the hands and feet called ectrodactyly.
+Variants in the FGFR1 gene have been identified in people with Hartsfield syndrome.
+People with this rare condition have an abnormality in their brain development called holoprosencephaly.
+They also have a malformation of the hands and feet called split hand/foot.

-All of the mutations associated with Hartsfield syndrome greatly reduce or eliminate the function of the FGFR1 protein, including its ability to bind to FGFs.
+All of the variants associated with Hartsfield syndrome greatly reduce or eliminate the function of the FGFR1 protein, including its ability to attach (bind) to FGFs.
 As a result, the receptor is unable to transmit signals properly, which impairs many aspects of normal development.
-It is unclear how these changes lead specifically to holoprosencephaly and ectrodactyly, the characteristic features of Hartsfield syndrome.
+It is unclear how these changes lead specifically to holoprosencephaly and split hand/foot in people with Hartsfield syndrome.

 More About This Health Condition